Part 2: Audit Requirements

 Want to learn more about how ASC 606 can affect your organization?
-Join Cullen Walsh, Partner, Accounting Advisory Services at Grant Thornton and Walt Williams, Director of Revenue Optimization and Strategy at Quadax, as they present, “ASC 606 - Lessons Learned and What You Need to Know” on Tuesday, November 27 at 2:00 p.m.
-EST.
+Cullen Walsh, Partner, Accounting Advisory Services at Grant Thornton and Walt Williams, Director of Revenue Optimization and Strategy at Quadax, presented a webinar, “ASC 606 - Lessons Learned and What You Need to Know.”
+Watch On-Demand.

 “Grant Thornton” refers to Grant Thornton LLP, the U.S. member firm of Grant Thornton International Ltd (GTIL), and/or refers to the brand under which the GTIL member firms provide audit, tax and advisory services to their clients, as the context requires.
 GTIL and each of its member firms are separate legal entities and are not a worldwide partnership.
 GTIL does not provide services to clients.
 Services are delivered by the member firms in their respective countries.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another’s acts or omissions.
 In the United States, visit grantthornton.com for details.